ubports/docs.ubports.com/userguide/dailyuse/libertine.rst

 Libertine allows you to use standard desktop applications in Ubuntu Touch.

-To display and launch applications you need the *Desktop Apps Scope* which is available in the Open Store.
+To display and launch applications you need the *Desktop Apps Scope* which is available in the `Open Store <https://open-store.io/app/libertine-scope.ubuntu>`_.
 To install applications you need to use the commandline as described below.

 Manage containers
 -----------------